AGM vs Flooded Batteries: What You Need to Know

-Today, most companies operate their vehicles, workplace equipment or renewable energy systems using rechargeable batteries.
+Most companies use rechargeable batteries to operate their vehicles, workplace equipment, or renewable energy systems.
 The most commonly used is the lead acid battery.
-This mature technology that's known to be reliable, durable, and can cost effective.
-However, under the lead acid battery category there are many different types to be aware of.
-In this article we will talk about the differences between Absorbed Glass Mat (AGM) and Flooded batteries.
+This mature technology is known to be reliable, durable, and cost-effective.
+However, under the lead acid battery category, there are many different types to be aware of.
+This article will discuss the differences between Absorbed Glass Mat (AGM) and Flooded batteries.

-Absorbed Glass Mat (AGM) and wet cell or “flooded” batteries are both considered lead batteries and contain an electrolyte solution which causes a chemical reaction and produces electrons.
+Absorbed Glass Mat (AGM) and wet cell or “flooded” batteries are lead batteries and contain an electrolyte solution that causes a chemical reaction and produces electrons.
 These batteries are recharged when put in contact with a reverse current.
-But, given the way they are designed, they each have their own pros and cons and these variations should be considered before use.
+But, given how they are designed, they each have pros and cons, and you should consider these variations before use.

-AGM batteries are a maintenance free alternative to traditional flooded lead-acid batteries.
-They are designed to provide powerful bursts of starting amps and run electronics for a longer period of time.
+AGM batteries are a maintenance-free alternative to traditional flooded lead-acid batteries.
+They are designed to provide powerful bursts of starting amps and run electronics longer.

 How do AGM batteries work

-As the battery works, electrolyte is transferred from the glass mat to battery plates as required.
-The mat contains enough electrolyte for the battery to deliver its full capacity and – should the battery case become damaged or the battery is tipped on its side – its electrolyte will not spill.
+As the battery works, the electrolyte is transferred from the glass mat to the battery plates as required.
+The mat contains enough electrolyte for the battery to deliver its total capacity, and – should the battery case become damaged, or the battery is tipped on its side – its electrolyte will not spill.

 Pros and cons of AGM batteries

-Users should take care when charging this battery as over and under charging can affect their life and performance.
-AGM batteries perform most reliably when their use is limited to the discharge of no more than 50% of battery capacity.
+Users should take care when charging this battery as over, and under-charging can affect their life and performance.
+AGM batteries perform most reliably when limited to discharge no more than 50% of battery capacity.

-AGM batteries can often be found in off-grid power systems including environmentally friendly renewable energy systems like wind and solar power.
-They are also great for electric vehicle service and uninterrupted power supply systems, as well as robotics and some ATVs and motorcycles.
+AGM batteries are often found in off-grid power systems, including environmentally friendly renewable energy systems like wind and solar power.
+They are also great for electric vehicle service, uninterrupted power supply systems, robotics, and some ATVs and motorcycles.

 What is a Flooded Battery

-Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies and of course, stand alone energy systems.
-These batteries contain a combination of liquid electrolyte.
-The liquid in these batteries must be carefully measured and maintained in order for the battery to perform properly.
+Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies, and of course, stand-alone energy systems.
+These batteries contain a combination of liquid electrolytes.
+The liquid in these batteries must be carefully measured and maintained to perform correctly.

 How do Flooded batteries work